icopy-site/awesome-cn/docs/awesome/awesome-wagtail.md

 - [How to Add Buttons to ModelAdmin Index View](https://timonweb.com/wagtail/how-to-add-buttons-to-modeladmin-index-view-in-wagtail-cms/)
 - [How to Prevent Users from Creating Pages by Type](https://timonweb.com/wagtail/how-to-prevent-users-from-creating-certain-page-types-in-wagtail-cms/)
 - [How to Create and Manage Menus of Wagtail application](https://saashammer.com/blog/how-to-create-and-manage-menus-in-wagtail/)
-- [PythonEatsTail](https://pythoneatstail.com/en/) - Complete written and video tutorials to create a Wagtail site with multiple languages, authentication and more
 - [Upgrading to Wagtail 3.0](https://enzedonline.com/en/tech-blog/upgrading-to-wagtail-3-0/) - General tips to migrate your codebase to Wagtail 3.0.
 - [Upgrading to Wagtail 3.0 Part 1](https://cynthiakiser.com/blog/2022/06/01/wagtail-3-upgrade-part-1.html) & [Upgrading to Wagtail 3.0 Part 2](https://cynthiakiser.com/blog/2022/06/02/wagtail-3-upgrade-part-2.html) - Two part series in how to migrate to Wagtail 3.0 with specific code examples.
 - [Multi-tenancy with Wagtail](https://cynthiakiser.com/blog/2023/11/01/multitenancy-with-wagtail.html) - Multiple part guide on robust multi-tenancy support in Wagtail.